-Use the People pane to set the languages for translators and reviewers, and grant Project manager and Terminologist privileges to others. memoQ needs this information to assign documents to participants automatically.
+Use the People pane to set the languages for translators and reviewers, and grant Project manager and Terminologist privleges to others. memoQ needs this information to assign documents to participants automatically.

 In addition, you need the People pane to lend memoQ licenses to some of the users.

 Requires memoQ project manager: You need the project manager edition of memoQ to manage online projects.

 You need to be a project manager or an administrator: You may manage online projects only if you are member of the Project managers or Administrators group on the memoQ server, or else you were granted the Project manager role in the project.